Apr 29 – May 22, 2022

 Tickets for Prodigal Son are currently only available as part of a subscription.
-Pay no service fee when you subscribe by April 10.

 “Gauche and cruel, funny and naive, lascivious and tender… It moves with dramatic force through fantastically perceptive and daring episodes, to a conclusion of irresistible emotional conviction.”
 The New York Times

 Prodigal Son, After the Rain and the world premiere are performed to live music.

 Duration: 2hr 19min (including 2 x 20 min intermissions)

 This is a tale of sin and redemption, the story of a young man’s hunger for adventure.
 It features two legendary roles – the rebellious Son and the beautiful Siren.
 Their partnership culminates in one of the most sensual pas de deux ever to be seen on stage.

 In this masterpiece, Balanchine borrowed from the worlds of gymnastics and circus.
 Fearless acrobatics, soaring leaps and feats of strength punctuate Prodigal Son’s powerful themes.
 You’ll feel every beat of this adventure – every high spirit, ferocious battle and devastating blow.

 How much fun can two dancers have on stage?
 Even more than usual in mini-skirts designed by Gianni Versace.
 In this ”gorgeous, edible piece”, the dancers show how much they love to dance and invite you along for the ride (The Guardian).
 World-renowned choreographer William Forsythe crafts complex steps, reckless shifts of weight and moments of laugh-out-loud humor.
 This is a pas de deux where our extraordinary dancers shine: showing off their playfulness, bravery and technical attack.